till-h/piphone/doc/twilio.md

 4. Surf to `localhost:5000` in Chromium (we'll try to use it later in headless mode).
 5. The user enters a phone number to be called into the field or uses the default value and presses call.
 6. Somewhere, a phone rings.

+## Headless Chromium

+This will be useful when the UI changes from a browser window to less...
+Supplying the number as a URL query string makes the `app.js` immediately dial that number, instead of waiting for the user to press the `Call` button.

+        chromium --headless --disable-gpu --use-fake-ui-for-media-stream --remote-debugging-port=9222 http://localhost:5000/\?number\=%27%2b0123456789%27

+`%27` are single quotation marks, `%2b` is the plus sign for a country code.
+This has worked with Chromium Version 71.0.3578.98 (Official Build) on Arch Linux (64-bit), https://archive.archlinux.org/packages/c/chromium/chromium-71.0.3578.98-3-x86_64.pkg.tar.xz.

 ## Program flow